UnQOfficial/void/README.md

 The script performs the following operations:

 1. Checks and installs required dependencies (`curl` and `jq`)
-2. Detects your system architecture (amd64, arm64, or armhf)
+2. Detects your system architecture (arm64, armhf)
 3. Fetches the latest release URL from GitHub
-4. Downloads and installs the appropriate package for your system
+4. Downloads and installs the appropriate package for your Android device

 ## 👨‍💻 Author